 This report has been prepared in accordance with the requirements of Section 421 of the Companies Act 2006 and the Enterprise and Regulatory Reform Act 2013.
-An Ordinary Resolution for the approval of this report, which includes a section on the Company's policy for the remuneration of its Directors, will be put to the members of the Company at the forthcoming AGM.
+An Ordinary Resolution for the approval of this report, which includes a section on the policy for the remuneration of Directors, will be put to the members of the Company at the forthcoming AGM.
 The law requires the Company's Auditor to audit certain disclosures provided.
-Where disclosures have been audited, they are indicated as such and the Auditor's opinion is included in their report on pages 64 to 71.
+Where disclosures have been audited, they are indicated as such and the Auditor's opinion is included in their report on pages 67 to 74 of this Annual Report.